 Testing ADAS in automotive helps to ensure vehicle safety and convenience

-Advanced driver assistance systems aren’t only connected to vehicle components; they’re also closely interconnected.
+Advanced driver assistance systems aren’t only connected to autonomous vehicles architecture; they’re also closely interconnected.
 Vision and camera systems, air conditioning systems, and networks of sensors can no longer be tested in isolation.
-Only testing of ADAS technology in the framework of the entire vehicle will give precise results.
+Only testing of ADAS in automated driving technology in the framework of the entire vehicle will give precise results.

 This isn’t the end of the testing challenges, though.
 There’s one more type of dependency to consider: smart and interconnected external networks such as vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) systems.
 The high interdependency of internal and external subsystems makes the testing scope enormous.
 Only experienced ADAS engineers can cope with it.